Last Updated on February 22, 2023 by James Ewen

 Instagram Locations and Geotags

 Instagram allows users to tag locations on their posts.
 This way, when other users search for that location, those posts show up.
 Therefore, you can take advantage of this geotag feature when you post in your feed and story.
 Also, you can advertise to users in specific locations (say, near your store) via Instagram.
+In addition, you can use tools to post to Instagram from Mac for the best content quality.

 LinkedIn connects professionals based on their industries and geographic locations, which makes it an excellent ad tool.
 Moreover, the platform makes ‘Geographic Location’ a required field if you want to share an ad, so it’s just as well.
 With at least 2.8 million locations globally, LinkedIn allows you to target specific areas or regions.